brettvac/brettvac.github.io/index.md

-## Free Joomla!
-Plugins and Modules
+## Free Extensions For Joomla!
+Versions 4 & Up

 Joomla! is a powerful CMS, but too often, [I](https://brettvachon.com) found the need to write custom code for simple features.
 Now I'm creating extensions to eliminate this frustration and just make my life easier.